QPIRG’s structure can be broken down as follows:

 Since 2007 all undergraduate students at Concordia become automatic members of QPIRG Concordia through the 0.31$ per credit paid with regular school tuition.
 Since Fall 2010, all graduate students at Concordia are also become automatic members through the 0.50$ per student per semester paid with regular school tuition.
 Membership also consists of active volunteers and members of our working groups, solidarity groups and affiliate groups.

-Should you wish to opt out of our fee levy (31 cents per credit for Concordia undergraduate students, and 50 cents per semester for Concordia graduate students) our opt out period is the week following the last day for academic withdrawal and will be posted on our news page, our email newsletter, in the Link newspaper and on some main bulletin boards throughout campus.
-In order to receive your fee refund you need to visit QPIRG Concordia during the opt out period during office hours and bring along your student id and an up-to-date copy of your student account record.
-For more info on optin-out, consult the Fee Levy Info tab.
+Should you wish to opt out of our fee levy (31 cents per credit for Concordia undergraduate students, and 50 cents per semester for Concordia graduate students) our opt out period is the two weeks following the last day for academic withdrawal.
+In order to receive your fee refund you need to visit QPIRG Concordia during the opt out period during office hours and bring along your student id and show us your student account record with the up-to-date number of credits you are taking (you can provide this info in different ways: by showing your academic record via your own laptop or mobile phone; by logging onto to your myconcordia portal from a computer at our office; or by providing a printout of your record).
+For more info on opting-out, consult the Fee Levy Info tab.

 The Working Groups are the heart of QPIRG.
 The Working Groups program aims to support small groups of volunteers who want to organize around a specific issue, idea, project, or campaign.
 Groups usually organize around o n-going or long-term issues, though some focus on a particular time-sensitive theme or topic depending on the year or semester.
 The sizes of working groups usually range from five to fifteen members, though some are even larger at times.
 While working groups may begin and organize independent of board or staff involvement, they are considered to be a part of QPIRG’s programming and are an integral part of the organization.
 The staff and board of QPIRG support the Working Groups by offering logistical, administrative, and financial support.
 This may look like facilitating meetings or discussions, strategizing on a publicity campaign, or training in budgeting and volunteer recruitment.
 Each working group can apply for a yearly budget, and has access to shared QPIRG resources such as meeting spaces, office supplies, a photocopier, fax, and computers.
 QPIRG staff also support the working groups with financial and office administration.